microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**Attendee List**

-The default behavior of Update event is to send only to modified attendees if the attendee list is the only thing that changed.

-**Note** This requires clients to send only those parameters in the request that were actually updated, rather than sending all properties each time in the `PATCH`.

-**When Distribution List (DL) is part of attendee list**

-When a client tries to submit a `PATCH` request to remove an attendee from a Distribution List, the service notifies to all attendees.

-**Online Meetings**

-When modifying the meeting body for an online meeting, the client must first fetch the meeting body and then apply the changes.
-Since the meeting body contains a meeting blob for an online meeting.
-If the blob is missing during the meeting body update, the service would assume that the meeting is no longer online and then downgrades the meeting to an offline meeting.

 Update the properties of the [event](../resources/event.md) object.

+Include only those properties in the request body that require updating.

+### Notes for updating specific properties
+Note the following behaviors or recommendations when updating these properties:

+- **attendees** property
+  - An event update that includes only the **attendees** property in the request body sends a meeting update to only the attendees that have changed.
+  - An event update that removes an attendee specified as a member of a distribution list sends a meeting update to all the attendees.

+- **body** property

+  Before updating the body of an event that has been set up as an online meeting, be sure to first get the **body** property, apply the appropriate changes to the content, and preserve the meeting blob for online meeting.
+Inadvertently removing the meeting blob from the body would disable meeting online.

+- **end** and **start** properties

   When updating the time zone of the start or end time of an event, first [find the supported time zones](outlookuser-supportedtimezones.md) to make sure you set only time zones that have been configured for the user's mailbox server.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).